Climate Action Toolkit

 - Watch the Webinar: How to survive a wildfire (Fire Safe Marin) from the "Living with Fire" webinar series - 1.5 hours (skip first 5 mins- audio issues)

-- WildFire Watch is a great app to track the status of active wildfires.
+- Watch Duty is a great app to track the status of active wildfires.

 Action 7-4.
 Sign up for emergency notifications